Sethispr/cupid-test/src/content/docs/intro/section.md

 ---
 title: Cupid Guide
-description: Cupid's official begginer guide by @sethyl
+description: Cupid's official begginer guide
 ---

 Welcome to the official **Cupid guide**!
 Learn the basics from here, explore the bot’s commands, and more.